marcelropos/HM-DiscordBot/Bot.md

 To change any of those settings after the initial setup, one can redo the command and leave the setting that shouldn't be changed blank.

 There will be a subcommand to print all the setup information for the guild.

-TODO: check if the nerd channel feature shouldn't be removed

 ### Help